 - To gain public support for research, developments, discoveries and ideas

 Thinking about what you want to achieve will help you decide how to work with a festival.
 Different activities will have different audiences and outcomes:

 - Speaking or performing at the festival will give you a large amount of publicity, but will likely result in a very low-level interaction with a large audience.

 - Creating a workshop or hands-on activity will give you the chance to engage smaller groups with hands-on activities, and will give you more of an opportunity to have meaningful interactions with the audience.

 Commonly used approaches

-Talks can be a great way to tell a large audience about your research, but can be a very one-way interaction.
-Use a question and answer session to hear from the audience, or try capturing their opinions through a voting system.
+Talks can be a great way to tell a large audience about your research, but they can be a very one-way interaction.
+Use a question and answer session to hear from the audience or try capturing their opinions through a voting system.

 University Engagement in Festivals: Top Tips and Case Studies is a practical guide to some of the different aspects of engaging with festivals.
 The top tips cover: